 Walking over to our conversation group in the 6th arrondissement, we enjoy watching the tourists on l'Île Saint -Louis and listening to the different languages spoken by the people taking pictures of Notre Dame.
 We love watching people who are people watching from the cafés of the Latin Quarter.

-We helped the DBA organize "Rally 'Round Paris 2007," which took us to neighborhoods that we had never visited before, introduced us to some charming people, and challenged our French language skills.
+We helped the DBA organize "Rally 'Round Paris 2007," which took us to neighborhoods we had never visited before, introduced us to charming people, and challenged our French language skills.

-By the end of October, we notice a drop in tourists, most notably because we could find seats on the metro.
-November was beautiful with clear, crisp blue sky days that flew by as we ran around the city going to classes, meetings, renewing our Cartes de Séjour, and shopping for our first Thanksgiving dinner in our new home.
+By the end of October, we noticed a drop in tourists, most notably because we could find seats on the metro.
+November was beautiful, with clear, crisp blue sky days that flew by as we ran around the city going to classes, and meetings, renewing our Cartes de Séjour, and shopping for our first Thanksgiving dinner in our new home.

 We pinch ourselves often, and just as we always felt lucky to be part of the barging community, we are now overjoyed to be able to add, "On habite sur une péniche à Paris."

-After enjoying Les Nymphéas au Musée de l'Orangerie with our friend Nathalie, (our gîte landlady for six months in 2000, a good friend and since our move to Paris, our most frequent house guest), we walked out of the museum into a clear and mild December night.
+After enjoying Les Nymphéas au Musée de l'Orangerie with our friend Nathalie (our gîte landlady for six months in 2000, a good friend and, since our move to Paris, our most frequent house guest), we walked out of the museum into a clear and mild December night.
 We stood transfixed by the beauty of the view before us.
-There was La Place de la Concorde just below, le Tour Eiffel to the left, the lights on L’avenue des Champs-Élysées drawing our eyes up to l'Arc de Triomphe, and turning slowly around, we saw le Jardin des Tuileries et Le Musée du Louvre et sa pyramide.
-Standing there, we knew why we are here and why we want to stay................
+There was La Place de la Concorde just below, le Tour Eiffel to the left, the lights on l'Avenue des Champs-Élysées drawing our eyes up to l'Arc de Triomphe, and turning slowly around, we saw le Jardin des Tuileries et Le Musée du Louvre et sa pyramid.
+Standing there, we knew why we were here and why we wanted to stay................